autokey/autokey/README.rst

    # or for KDE
    python3 -m autokey.qtui

-2. Start the Autokey UI by repeating Step 1 in a new terminal window.
+2. Start the Autokey UI (if desired) by repeating Step 1 in a new terminal window.

 Documentation